MicrosoftDocs/Devices-docs/surface-hub/miracast-over-infrastructure.md

 - It works well with older wireless hardware that is not optimized for Miracast over Wi-Fi Direct.
 - It leverages an existing connection which both reduces the time to connect and provides a very stable stream.

 ## How it works

-Users attempt to connect to a Miracast receiver through their Wi-Fi adapter as they did previously.
+Users attempt to connect to a Miracast receiver through their Wi-Fi adapter.
 When the list of Miracast receivers is populated, Windows will identify that the receiver is capable of supporting a connection over the infrastructure.
 When the user selects a Miracast receiver, Windows will attempt to resolve the device's hostname via standard DNS, as well as via multicast DNS (mDNS).
 If the name is not resolvable via either DNS method, Windows will fall back to establishing the Miracast session using the standard Wi-Fi direct connection.

 > [!NOTE]
-> For more information on the connection negotiation sequence, see [Miracast over Infrastructure Connection Establishment Protocol (MS-MICE)](https://msdn.microsoft.com/library/mt796768.aspx)
+> For more information on the connection negotiation sequence, see [Miracast over Infrastructure Connection Establishment Protocol (MS-MICE)](/openspecs/windows_protocols/ms-mice/9598ca72-d937-466c-95f6-70401bb10bdb?redirectedfrom=MSDN)

 ## Enabling Miracast over Infrastructure

 If you have a Surface Hub or other Windows 10/11 device, then you automatically have this new feature.
 To take advantage of it in your environment, you need to ensure the following is true within your deployment:

-- The Surface Hub or device (Windows PC or phone) needs to be running Windows 10, version 1703.
 - Open TCP port: **7250**.
 - A Surface Hub or Windows PC can act as a Miracast over Infrastructure *receiver*.
 A Windows PC or phone can act as a Miracast over Infrastructure *source*.
     - As a Miracast receiver, the Surface Hub or device must be connected to your enterprise network via either Ethernet or a secure Wi-Fi connection (e.g. using either WPA2-PSK or WPA2-Enterprise security).
 If the Surface Hub or device is connected to an open Wi-Fi connection, Miracast over Infrastructure will disable itself.
     - As a Miracast source, the Windows PC or phone must be connected to the same enterprise network via Ethernet or a secure Wi-Fi connection.
 - The DNS Hostname (device name) of the Surface Hub or device needs to be resolvable via your DNS servers.
 You can achieve this by either allowing your Surface Hub to register automatically via Dynamic DNS, or by manually creating an A or AAAA record for the Surface Hub's hostname.
 - Windows 10 PCs must be connected to the same enterprise network via Ethernet or a secure Wi-Fi connection.

 It is important to note that Miracast over Infrastructure is not a replacement for standard Miracast.
 Instead, the functionality is complementary, and provides an advantage to users who are part of the enterprise network.
 Users who are guests to a particular location and don’t have access to the enterprise network will continue to connect using the Wi-Fi Direct connection method.

 The **InBoxApps/WirelessProjection/PinRequired** setting in the [SurfaceHub configuration service provider (CSP)](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/surfacehub-csp) is not required for Miracast over Infrastructure.
 This is because Miracast over Infrastructure only works when both devices are connected to the same enterprise network.
 This removes the security restriction that was previously missing from Miracast.
 We recommend that you continue using this setting (if you used it previously) as Miracast will fall back to regular Miracast if the infrastructure connection does not work.

 ## Learn more